 “Never.
-There’s a saying that the Legendary Creatures knows, when it is time for them to appear.
-The existence of a magic moves when the world calls for it to create them.
-It’s impossible for more than one of them to be spawned at the same time.”
+There’s a saying that the Legendary Creatures knows when it is time for them to appear.
+The existence of magic moves when the world calls for it to create them.
+More than one of them can’t be spawned at the same time.”

-It answered the question that I wanted to know about the Black Gryphon screaming out why I was out and about now.
-It must of mistook me for being a Legendary Creature that’s suppose to come out once every six thousand years, but I think he forgot that my scale color is white.
+It answered the question that I wanted to know about the Black Gryphon, screaming out why I was out and about now.
+It must have mistaken me for being a Legendary Creature that’s supposed to come out once every six thousand years, but I think he forgot that my scale color is white.